-Fatigue characteristics are the prerequisite for the stable use of materials.
-When the composites are subjected to external load, friction, extrusion, and slip occur between the internal wires.
-At the same time, friction and wear continues to occur at the interface between the continuous EMWM and reinforced polyurethane.
-With the extension of working cycle of the damping material, the degree of wear between the internal metal wires and between the metal wires and the polyurethane material gradually increases, which has a certain impact on the elastic deformation, stiffness, and damping energy dissipation capacity of the composites.
-Therefore, in this section, EMWM-PU 1.6 composites material with mass ratio of 54.54% was selected to explore the fatigue characteristics.
-The hysteresis loops of different materials under 200000 cycles are shown in Fig. 18.
+The implementation of enhanced fatigue characteristics is prerequisite for the stable use of the materials with improved mechanical performance.
+More specifically, when the composites are subjected to external load conditions, the friction, extrusion, and slip mechanisms occur between the internal wires.
+At the same time, the friction and wear effects continue to take place at the interface between the continuous EMWM and the reinforced polyurethane.
+With the extension of the working cycle of the damping material, the degree of wear between the internal metal wires, as well as between the metal wires and the polyurethane material gradually increases, which has a profound impact on the elastic deformation, stiffness, and damping energy dissipation capacity characteristics of the composites.
+Therefore, in this section, the EMWM-PU 1.6-based composites material with a mass ratio of 54.54% were selected for exploring the fatigue characteristics.
+Additionally, the hysteresis loops of different materials under the application of 200000 consecutive cycles are illustrated in Fig. 18.

-Fig. 18 Hysteresis loops of samples with vibration cycle (density of EMWM: 1.6 g/cm3, amplitude: 2.0 mm, preload: 1.0 mm, and frequency: 4 Hz): (a) EMWM-PU, (b) EMWM, and (c) PU
+Fig. 18.
+Hysteresis loops of the samples as a function of the vibration cycle (density of EMWM: 1.6 g/cm3, amplitude: 2.0 mm, preload: 1.0 mm, and frequency: 4 Hz): (a) EMWM-PU, (b) EMWM, and (c) PU.

-As shown in Fig. 18, the restoring force required by the three materials decreased with the increase in loading cycle.
-With the rise in loading period, the hysteresis loop gradually converged inward and tended to be flattened.
-This result indicates that with the increase in number of fatigue load cycles, the internal damage of EMWM-PU began to accumulate and the damping energy dissipation capacity decreased, but it could still maintain a good damping energy dissipation performance.
-Also, with the rise in vibration cycles, the hysteresis loop rotated counterclockwise, and the bearing capacity increased within a small change range, which indicates that the EMWM-PU composite maintained good bearing capacity in the long-term fatigue life test.
-Fig. 19 and Table 6 display the trend of dynamic characteristics of materials with loading cycle.
+As it is presented in Fig. 18, the restoring force required by the three materials declined with the increase in the loading cycle.
+Furthermore, by increasing the loading period, the hysteresis loop gradually converged inward and tended to be flattened.
+This outcome indicates that the enhancement of the number of fatigue load cycles leads to an accumulation of the internal damage of the EMWM-PU compound.
+As a result, the damping energy dissipation capacity decreased, but it could still maintain a good damping energy dissipation performance.
+In addition, with the rise in the vibration cycles, the hysteresis loop rotated counterclockwise, and the bearing capacity elevated within a small change range, which indicates that the EMWM-PU composite maintained a good bearing capacity in the long-term fatigue life test.
+Fig. 19 and Table 6 display the trend of the dynamic characteristics of materials with the loading cycle.

-Fig. 19 Dynamic characteristics of samples with vibration cycle: (a) loss factor, (b) energy consumption, and (c) dynamic average stiffness
+Fig. 19.
+Dynamic characteristics of the samples as a function with the vibration cycle: (a) loss factor, (b) energy consumption, and (c) dynamic average stiffness.